Executive Staff Biographies

 Cathy is a Certified Public Accountant and Project Management Professional.
 She earned a Bachelor of Science degree in business administration with an accounting concentration from California Polytechnic State University, San Luis Obispo, a Master's degree in taxation from Golden Gate University and a Certificate from Harvard’s Senior Leaders in Government Program.

-Lisa Garrison is FTB's Chief Financial Officer (CFO) and chief of the Finance and Executive Services Division.
+Jeanne Harriman is the chief of the Financial and Executive Services Division.

 Debbie Langsea is FTB's chief of the Audit Division.

 Debbie directs the nationwide examination of 300,000 income tax audits of individuals and businesses.